 After the plummeting hotel occupancy rates, there may be a surplus of tiny toiletries

-The issue of replacing tiny toiletries might not even come up for a while.
+The issue of replacing tiny toiletries might not even come up for awhile.
 Hotels may have small supply stashes of individual bottles.
-It’s unlikely they came close to going through them when travel dropped off so precipitously in March 2020 (although it’s possible as Europe opened up for parts of 2020, some of their excess supplies got used up then).
+It’s unlikely they came close to going through them when travel dropped off so precipitously in March 2020 (although it’s possible that as Europe opened up for parts of 2020, some of their excess supplies got used up then).

 In the long run, from an environmental standpoint, a move from individual plastic bottles makes sense.
 Although I do wonder if hotels will now look more seriously at paper or other individual packing alternatives for these tiny toiletries.

 In the meantime, like no doubt many other Americans, I’ve found some of the little bottles in the back of drawers.
 These bring back many nice memories.
 At times it’s been the closest I’ve felt to the days of normal travel.

 Janice Hough is a California-based travel agent a travel blogger and a part-time comedy writer.
 A frequent flier herself, she’s been doing battle with airlines, hotels, and other travel companies for over three decades.
 Besides writing for Travelers United, Janice has a humor blog at Leftcoastsportsbabe.com (Warning, the political and sports humor therein does not represent the views of anyone but herself.)